With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 If there are greater risks or complications that are likely to make the extraction too difficult for a normal routine extraction the dentist may refer you on for surgical extraction.

-Generalisations surrounding teeth pulling are that the teeth of older people are likely to be more brittle and more likely to crack or break.
+Generally, the teeth of older people are likely to be more brittle and more likely to crack or break.
+However, these teeth are also likely to have less bone holding them in place, making them easier to remove.

-Small mouths can pose a problem as can particularly overcrowded teeth.
+Small mouths can pose a problem as can particularly overcrowded teeth, due to the difficult access when reaching the teeth.

 Does tooth extraction hurt?